ErenYeager29/AD-CRTeamer/depth/AMSI.md

 ---

-## SECTION 20 â€” Sleep Obfuscation: Hiding From Memory Scanners
+## SECTION 20 — Sleep Obfuscation: Hiding From Memory Scanners

-**ðŸ”· WHAT**
+**🔷 WHAT**

-Modern EDRs do not just scan files â€” they also **scan process memory** periodically looking for shellcode patterns.
+Modern EDRs do not just scan files — they also **scan process memory** periodically looking for shellcode patterns.
 Your beacon is sitting in memory between check-ins.
 Its shellcode has a known signature.
 The memory scanner finds it and kills the beacon.

 Sleep obfuscation solves this by **encrypting the beacon's own shellcode in memory while it sleeps**, then decrypting it just before executing the next task.

 ```
 Normal beacon memory during sleep:
-  Address 0x1A2B3C: 4D 5A 90 00 03 00 00 00 ...  â† recognisable Sliver shellcode
+  Address 0x1A2B3C: 4D 5A 90 00 03 00 00 00 ...  ← recognisable Sliver shellcode
-  Memory scanner: "Sliver shellcode detected in powershell.exe" â†’ kill
+  Memory scanner: "Sliver shellcode detected in powershell.exe" → kill

 Sleep-obfuscated beacon during sleep:
-  Address 0x1A2B3C: F3 7A 01 C9 AA 44 B2 1F ...  â† XOR'd with random key, looks random
+  Address 0x1A2B3C: F3 7A 01 C9 AA 44 B2 1F ...  ← XOR'd with random key, looks random
-  Memory scanner: "random bytes â€” not recognised" â†’ no alert
+  Memory scanner: "random bytes — not recognised" → no alert

 Beacon wakes up:
   XOR-decrypt own shellcode in memory